Alan-Liang/letsisrg/README.md

 - `serviceName`: The reminder will include this `string` if this option is set, do not set if your site is not using a Let's Encrypt certificate.
 - `defaultLanguage`: The fallback language code, defaults to `en`.
 - `render`: pass a custom reminder render function here if you need.
+- `noStyles`: when passed `true`, the script will not insert the stylesheet to the document; you should include your own stylesheet or else the reminder would appear at the very bottom at your site with no styles.
 - `testUrl`: the URL to perform the main test, should be using a ISRG Root X1-signed certificate.
 - `testConnectivityUrl`: the URL to perform the network connectivity check.
 - `callback`: a function to be performed after the test. payload would be one of: